L'Atlantide (1921 film): Reception

 The celebrity of the source novel as well as the much-reported circumstances of the production ensured that the film received plenty of attention on its release.
 Despite the 3-hour running time, it proved popular with the public and put Jacques Feyder into the front rank of French filmmakers.
 The critical reception of the film was more mixed, with particular objections made against the central performance by Stacia Napierkowska; she had been a dancer and well-known film actress for many years, but Feyder now regretted engaging her to portray Antinéa, especially when he found that she had gained an inappropriate amount of weight.
 Louis Delluc said: "There is one great actor in this film, that is the sand".

 L'Atlantide was one of the earliest feature films to depict the French colonial presence in North Africa, and led the way for a series of other films made during the 1920s which emphasised the romantic and exotic aspects of the colonial experience; later examples in this colonial tradition included Le Bled (1929), Le Grand Jeu (1934), and La Bandera (1935).

+L'Atlantide served as a remedy to France's postwar identity.
+Critic Jean Mitry called it the "first really successful postwar French film".
+The film first premiered in Paris, France at the Gaumont-Palace on the 4th of June, 1921.
+It would then go on to play at the Madeleine cinema in Marseilles, France, starting on September 30th, 1921.
+The 850-seat theater ran the film for a year, setting a record for the length of time a film was available to be seen.
+It was not until the release of Ben-Hur by Fred Niblo, the 1925 film, that this record would be broken.

+Cultural influence

+L'Atlantide was filmed three years after the end of World War I and is considered the first major motion picture of the colonial cinema genre.
+Following the Great War and the death of an estimated 1.4 million French people, Feyder intended to make a film to uplift the French public.
+The success of the film can also be attributed to the way in which the film allowed the public to escape their current reality of a postwar era while simultaneously criticizing the effects the war had on French society.

+The film also explores the relationships between the French and the African, and between the Berbers and Arabs with a mix of fact and fiction.